jinghuazhao/INF/cardio/clump-cojo.md

 # Near-independent signals from cojo and clumping

-The directories are relative to /scratch/jhz22/INF, esp. cojo/ and clumping/ there,

 **Run** | **Option** | **cis** | **trans** | **total** | **Comments**
 -----------|----------|--------------|-----------|------------|--------------------------------------------------------------
 **GCTA** |